Halcyon House Hauntings: Ghosts of Georgetown, DC

 A PART OF HAUNTED HISTORY

-The Halcyon House is now on the National Register of Historic Places, so the ghosts who haunt it probably won’t be going anywhere any time soon.
+Halcyon House is now listed on the National Register of Historic Places, so the ghosts who haunt it are likely to remain a part of the scene for some time.
+(Source: National Register of Historic Places)

 Share post: